raspberrypi/linux/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add the relevant output from `dmesg` or similar.

 **Additional context**
-Add any other context about the problem here.
+Add any other relevant context for the problem.